batchmode/dsp-production-overview/README.md

 ![exports](doc/images/select_exports.png?raw_true "Exports")

-There is also a feature to visualize the production lines for a planet in a tree layout.
+There is also a feature to visualize the production lines for a planet in a tree layout based upon which products you are exporting.

 ![chain](doc/images/production_chain.png?raw=true "Production Chain")

 For this you can enable the recipes for each planet to use in the case that there are multiple ways to create a product.
+If there are more recipes available for a product you have to enable at least one of them.
+If not, a little warning icon with an exclamation mark will be displayed.

 ![recipes](doc/images/enable_recipes.png?raw=true "Enable Recipes")